DrDonk/OC4VM/docs/tools.md

 # OC4VM Tools

 ## 1.0 OC4VM - Guest Tools
-The OpenCore boot disk constains some useful tools to modify the OpenCore configuration file config.plist.
+The OpenCore boot disk contains some useful tools to  provide information about the macOS guest.
+These tools are rarely needed but can be useful for diagnosing guest issues.

 The OC4VM boot drive should be mounted at in the macOS guest:
 ```